 It does include probiotics, which are an excellent addition.
 This formula is also free from grain, which might be better for sensitive cats.
 However, that doesn’t necessarily mean that it includes more protein.
 They simply replaced the grains with veggies.
 Some owners report that this food messes with their cat’s digestive system, causing some problems in the litter box.
 However, some foods are bound to mess with some cats, so this isn’t a huge negative.

-Buyer’s Guide: Choose the Best Cat Food
+Buyer’s Guide: Choosing the Best Cat Food

 There is a lot that goes into choosing quality cat food for your feline.
 Often, just because a food is expensive and advertised as “premium” doesn’t mean that it is a quality option for your feline.
 The ingredient list, life stage, protein sources, and nutritional completeness all matter a great deal when you’re choosing food for your feline.